hhas/SwiftAutomation/doc-source/2 tutorial-introduction.md

 This specifier can be assigned to a constant or variable for easy reuse.
 Use the `make` command to create another document, this time assigning its result to a variable named `doc` as shown:

-  let doc = textedit.make(new: TED.document) as TEDItem
+  let doc = try textedit.make(new: TED.document) as TEDItem

-Explicitly declaring the command's return type (in this case, as `TEDItem`) is not mandatory.
-If omitted, the Swift compiler will infer `doc`'s static type to be `Any`, allowing it to hold whatever type of object the application actually returns.
-However, the Swift compiler won't let you refer to the object's properties and methods until you cast that variable to a specific type.
-Applying the (`... as TEDItem`) cast directly to the command has two benefits: not only allows the Swift compiler to infer the `doc` variable's own type (`TEDItem`), it also tells SwiftAutomation that it _must_ convert the Apple event data returned by the application to that specific type or else throw an error if that conversion isn't supported.
-This enables SwiftAutomation to map data from Apple event's weak, dynamic type system to Swift's strong, static one in a fully type-safe way.
+Declaring the command's return type (`TEDItem`) is not essential, but greatly improves both usability and reliability.
+Without it, the Swift compiler will infer the `doc` variable's type to be `Any`, allowing it to hold any value that the application might return.
+However, you won't be able to use the returned value's properties and methods until you cast that variable to a more specific type.
+Applying the cast directly to the command's result not only allows the Swift compiler to infer the `doc` variable's exact type, it also instructs SwiftAutomation to convert whatever result the application returns to that exact type or else throw an error if that conversion isn't supported.
+This provides robust yet flexible type-safe bridging between Apple event's weak, dynamic type system and Swift's strong, static one.

 [TO DO: don't say what TEDItem actually means...when should that be clarified?]

+The above `make` command simply creates a new, blank document in TextEdit and returns a reference to it (`TextEdit().documents["Untitled"]`).
+To create a new document with custom content, use the `make` command's optional `withProperties:` parameter to specify the initial values for one or more of the document object's properties:

+  let doc = try textedit.make(new: TED.document, withProperties: [TED.text:"Hello World!"]) as TEDItem

+Here we tell TextEdit to create a new document object containing the text "Hello World!".
+[TO DO: SDEF would help here]

 [TO DO: this will work better if the above `make` command is expanded to include `withProperties: [TED.text:"Hello World!"]`].
 The next task will be to `get()` that document's text, which makes the point that object specifiers are only used to construct _queries_; to actually get a value from the application you _have_ to use a command, e.g. `get()`.
 (Kinda like the difference between putting together a file path, e.g. "/Users/jsmith/" + "TODO.txt", that describes the location of some data, and passing that path to a `read()` command to actually obtain the data from that location.)
 Once getting is covered, the `set()` example can show how to change that content to something else.
 In addition, the `get()` example can explain the shorthand form that allows the command's direct parameter to be used as its subject for conciseness, i.e. `textedit.get(doc.text)` -> `doc.text.get()]